top of page

 Can I be self-employed or a freelancer with the Blue Card?

 No, the EU Blue Card is intended for dependent employment (i.e., an employment relationship).
 If you want to start a business, you generally need to apply for a residence permit to pursue self-employment.
-However, in some federal states, the Blue Card also entitles you to a freelance permit.
+However, in some federal states, a freelance permit is also issued with the Blue Card.
 This is the case if your Blue Card includes the additional condition "Gainful employment permitted."

 How long can I stay abroad with the Blue Card?